Skip to main content

 Geology

 Saanane Island is a granite island — one of the numerous rocky outcrops that characterize the southern Lake Victoria basin, particularly around Mwanza.
 The region is famous for its dramatic granite kopje landscapes, formed by the exposure and differential erosion of Precambrian granite intrusions.
 Lake Victoria's basin is a broad Precambrian structural depression, and the lake's numerous rocky islands are remnants of the Precambrian basement surface standing above the lake level.
-The lake itself is geologically young, estimated to have dried out approximately 17,000 years ago before refilling.
-Mwanza's granite kopje landscapes are one of the city's defining visual features.
+The lake itself is geologically young, having dried out approximately 17,000 years ago before refilling.
+[1] Mwanza's granite kopje landscapes are one of the city's defining visual features.

 Climate And Weather